 Conformity of transportation plans and TIPS must be determined no less frequently than every four years.
 Conformity of plan and TIP amendments, except for those that add or delete exempt projects, must be demonstrated prior to approval of the action.
 All FHWA/FTA projects must be found to conform or must be re-conformed following any significant status or scope change, before they are adopted, accepted, approved or funded.

-This is the first conformity determination for MRMPO 2015 - 2040 Regional Transportation Plan (RTP) and the 2015-2018 Transportation Improvement Program (TIP).
-The next RTP update will occur in four years (March 2020).
+This conformity determination is for the MRMPO 2021 - 2024 Transportation Improvement Program (TIP).